-Here are helpful tips to consider in regards to getting your employees to build the best profiles on your new intranet:
+Here are helpful tips to consider in regards to getting your employees to build the best profiles on your new employee experience platform:

 Be explicit on the purpose and value

 Be very clear that you are systematically trying to help your organization better connect distributed employees, locate experts, and surface employees with common interests.
 This only works when all employees have reasonably updated their intranet profile.
 This is a team effort!

 Once people realize that the intranet can provide a full company directory within their pocket, employees should better understand the value of this exercise.
 They’ll be more inclined to update their intranet profile and additional contact details that are often optional (e.g., Skype handle, mobile phone number, etc.).